Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 This project uses the following third-party libraries:
 - DOMPurify: Licensed under the Apache License Version 2.0 or the Mozilla Public License Version 2.0.
 See the [DOMPurify Licence](js/libs/purify_license.txt) for details.
 - Turndown: Licensed under the MIT License.
 See the [Turndown Licence](js/libs/turndown_license.txt) for details.
-- Showdown: Licensed under the MIT License.
-See the [Showdown Licence](js/libs/showdown_license.txt) for details.

 <br>